camillobruni/pi/03_terminal_basic_commands/12_version_control_system/01_git/README.md

 - Make sure you create a public ssh key (mentioned in the ssh examples)

-- Upload your PUBLIC ssh key (generally `~/.ssh/id_rsa.pub`) to github Account Settings > Account Overview > SSH Public Keys
+- Upload your PUBLIC ssh key (generally `~/.ssh/id_rsa.pub`) to github

+        Account Settings > Account Overview > SSH Public Keys It is important that you copy the public-key as a one-line text otherwise the following exercises won't work.
+This we use a GUI editor, a safe solution for now :).

+        gvim ~/.ssh/id_rsa.pub
+  Then select all text and right-click copy it.
+Go to the github site and add a new key by pasting the text in there.
+To return properly in your terminal press `ctrl-c` to kill the text editor `gvim`.
+Note: On Mac OS X you most probably don't have `gvim` installed in this case run the following line which will copy the public-key directly into your clipboard:

+        pbcopy < ~/.ssh/id_rsa.pub

-- Create a new repository name 'pi' and follow the instruction to upload/clone it
+- Create a new repository named 'my-pi' and follow the instruction to upload/clone it.
+Make sure to create the bare repository outside the existing `pi` exercises file.
+Something like `~/Documents/my-pi` should be perfect.

 - Add the files of your latex documentation to this repository (either `mv` or `cp`)

 - Tell git to keep track of the changes for these files